alexadamovic/RecipeBox/README.md

-# Dr. Sillystringz's Factory: Many-To-Many Database Relationships
+# RecipeBox: Many-To-Many Database Relationships

 #### A C# application built with ASP.NET Core, Entity to integrate MySQL databases, and Identity for authentication/authorization